ImagingDataCommons/highdicom/docs/seg.rst

 The DICOM standard provides a highly flexible object definition for Segmentation images that is able to cover a large variety of possible use cases.
-Unfortunately, this flexibility comes with complexity that can make Segmentation images difficult to understand and work with.
+Unfortunately, this flexibility comes with complexity that may make Segmentation images difficult to understand and work with at first.

 Segments
 --------